mariadb-corporation/MaxScale/Documentation/Monitors/Galera-Monitor.md

 If the `use_priority` option is set and a server is configured with the `priority=<int>` parameter, galeramon will use that as the basis on which the master node is chosen.
 This requires the `disable_master_role_setting` to be undefined or disabled.
-The server with the lowest positive value in _priority_ will be chosen as the master node when a replacement Galera node is promoted to a master server inside MaxScale.
+The server with the lowest positive value of _priority_ will be chosen as the master node when a replacement Galera node is promoted to a master server inside MaxScale.